 Diploma of Higher Education (DoHE) is a pathway to selected degrees in Education and Science.
 From day one, you can start studying towards your Monash degree and receive additional learning support you need to achieve your academic goals.
 On successful completion of this one-year, full-time course, you can get up to one year of credit towards a range of courses in Education and Science.

 Pathways to Law

 Pathways to Law is designed for students who have the talent and determination to succeed in our Bachelor of Laws but just miss out on the required ATAR.
 If you identify as an Indigenous Australian, live in a low socio-economic area or have experienced financial disadvantage, you could be eligible to pursue your dreams through this pathway.

 Monash Access Program

 Monash Access Program (MAP) is an enabling program for mature-aged students who haven’t studied at university before.
 It will help you develop the skills you need to successfully study at university, and gives you a solid foundation to progress to a range of Monash courses.
-There are no tuition fees, and we give priority to students who have experienced financial or other disadvantage.
+There are no tuition fees for eligible students, and we give priority to students who have experienced financial or other disadvantage.

 Monash College diplomas provide a pathway into the first or second year of a Monash degree.
 There are eight diplomas leading to degrees in:

 - Arts, Humanities and Social Sciences